Opinion | We lost the war in Afghanistan long ago

 For the Afghans themselves, the war was intensifying.
 In the summer of 2019, the Afghan Army and police force suffered their worst casualties in the two decades of fighting.
 It was also the worst period for Afghan civilian casualties in a decade.
 In 2018, when the United States had four times as many troops as this year, the fighting was so brutal that 282,000 Afghan civilians were displaced from their homes in the countryside.
 Frustration with the Afghan government and its U.S. patrons was rising.
 A U.S. government survey done that year showed that Afghan support for U.S. troops was at 55 percent, down from 90 percent a decade earlier.

-You have heard people suggest that the withdrawal should have been delayed just a bit.
+You have heard people suggest that the withdrawal should have been a year or two later.
 Consider this news report in the Guardian in 2016: “Afghan Forces Lose Ground to Taliban Despite Delayed US Troop Withdrawal.”
 The story pointed out that the U.S. military had persuaded Barack Obama to delay the troop withdrawals he had already delayed a year earlier, but despite having robust U.S. forces and significant air power, the central government’s control dropped to only about 65 percent of the country’s districts.

 Some of the data I have cited comes from a powerful new book, “The American War in Afghanistan,” by Carter Malkasian, who served as a civilian officer in Helmand province and rose to become senior advisor to the chairman of the Joint Chiefs of Staff.
 Drawing his conclusions from the book in a Politico essay, he begins by noting, “there can be little doubt that we lost the war.”
 The United States spent 20 years, $2 trillion, commanded at their peak 130,000 coalition troops, built up an Afghan security force of 300,000 (at least on paper), and used the world’s most sophisticated and lethal air power.
 Still, it was unable to defeat an ill-equipped Taliban force of perhaps 75,000.
 Why?